When you think of today’s travelers, who comes to your mind?

 Are you picturing your 18-year-old niece boarding a flight to London for a college semester abroad?

-Or is it that 20 something-year-old solo backpacker you follow on social media that’s eating and drinking his way through Italy, France, and Spain?
+Or is it that 20 something-year-old solo backpacker you follow on social media?
+It’s fun to watch him eating and drinking his way through Italy, France, and Spain, right?

-Or maybe you imagine the new family who just moved in two houses down from your, that eagerly showed you their family beach vacation photos after coming over to introduce themselves.
+Or maybe you imagine the new family who just moved in two houses down from you.
+You know, the ones that eagerly showed you their family beach vacation photos.

-No matter who comes to mind when you think of travelers today, you can bet there are a few core reasons for why these nomadic types are likely young, curious, ambitious, and physically fit.
-To be fair, those attributes do make 16-hour international travel days more bearable.
+No matter who comes to mind when you think of travelers today, it’s likely to be younger people.
+To be fair, that single attributes does make 16-hour international travel days easier.

-Recent studies find that travelers over the age of 65 are responsible for the growth of the travel industry over the last 15 years, particularly the last 5 years.
+Over the last 15 years, travelers over the age of 65 are responsible for the majority of the growth of the industry.
+Even more so in the last 5 years.

-When you think more about it, this statistic comes to little surprise considering senior travelers are healthier and more mobile than ever thanks to new technology, medicine, and new healthy living movements happening all over the world.
+When you think more about it, this statistic should not be a surprise.
+Senior travelers are healthier than ever before, thanks to advanced medicine, technology, and lifestyle choices.

-In fact, senior travelers aren’t just growing the industry, but play a key role in how the travel industry will shape out in the next decade.
+In fact, senior travelers aren’t just growing the industry.
+They’re playing a key role in the evolution of the travel industry.
 Since many travelers are moving from hotels to vacation rentals, seniors are doing the same, just with cruise ships and resorts.
 They are opting in for a vacation rental due to the accessibility, authentic community feel, and affordability.

 The younger generations are not the only ones traveling worldwide as well.
 New Zealand is actually ranked number one as the top destination for senior travelers, followed by Australia, Denmark, and the USA coming in fourth.
 South Africa has even been voted the 10th top destination for senior travelers (Cape Town, anyone?).